unik-name/help-unikname/docs/2-unikname-id/howto-manage-unikname-properties.md

 <hpicture caption="Your @unikname properties">![unikname-properties](./images/unikname-properties.png)</hpicture>

-You can see your @unikname identifiers status, the number of UNIK you earned and your @unikname identifier's properties.
+You can see your UniknameIDentifiers status, the number of UNIK you earned and your UniknameIDentifier's properties.